-The Data Over Instinct Summit is an opportunity for marketing professionals to gather and exchange real-world insights and practical advice around the rapidly evolving fields of data analytics, business intelligence, and digital marketing technology.
-It’s designed for leaders with more traditional marketing backgrounds who are ready to integrate analytics and business intelligence into their decision-making process in a meaningful way.
+The Data Over Instinct Summit is an opportunity for marketing professionals to exchange real-world insights around the rapidly evolving fields of data analytics and digital marketing technology.
+Data Over Instinct 2020 will be a virtual event, and we’re excited to make the Summit more accessible than ever.

-If you’re are an experienced marketer, then this Summit is designed for you.
-It is structured for experienced decision makers who manage a marketing budget and want better insight into their analytics data, measurement tools, and campaign performance but aren’t sure where to start.
-Content will be geared towards leaders with more traditional (marketing, communications and PR) backgrounds who are ready to build a data-driven decision culture.
+If you’re are an experienced marketer, this Summit is designed for you.
+It is structured for decision makers who manage a marketing budget and want better insight into their analytics data, measurement tools, and campaign performance.
+Content will be geared towards leaders with more traditional (marketing, communications and PR) backgrounds who are ready to build a data-driven culture.

 Click on the images below to learn more about each speaker.

 CEO, Anvil Analytics + Insights

 Jenny Bristow is the CEO and Co-Founder of Anvil Analytics + Insights, a digital + analytics agency located in St. Louis, Missouri.
 Prior to starting Anvil, Jenny launched, grew and sold a digital agency in Seattle, Washington and worked at Amazon.com.
 She was named one of St. Louis Business Journal’s 30 under 30, won a Stevie Award for Female Entrepreneur of the Year in 2018 and speaks regularly at industry and local events.

 Director, Analytics + Decision Science, Anvil Analytics + Insights